Where to find resources for family mental health in Canada

 The Centre for Addiction and Mental Health, CAMH – not to be confused with the CMHA, described above – is Canada’s largest mental health teaching hospital and a renowned international research centre.

-The centre offers information about family support, courses (such as a free course called Empowering Families Affected by Substance Use Problems) and publications, some of which also suggest other organizations and groups.
+CAMH offers a wide range of help and resources, including information about family support, courses and publications, some of which also suggest other organizations and groups.

 HELP DURING A CRISIS